Aryxn18/modern-chair/README.md

 # modern-chair
-A Html and Css project.
+A project utilizing HTML and CSS to create a responsive webpage dedicated to showcasing and selling a chair.